What are your COVID-19 Protocols for Lessons?

 Can I board my horse at Old Orchard Farm?

 Boarding is available for horses in training or for people who are actively taking lessons at Old Orchard Farm.
+We are gradually moving away from an open boarding model.

 How long are lessons?